Summeli/summeli.com/_drafts/wordpress_related_posts_function.md

     $related = ci_get_related_posts( get_the_ID(), 3 );
 ```

 Then we can write the related post function into our functions.php file.
-This is really the fastest way of getting the related posts, but it produces easy to understand results when you're using tags in correct way.
+The function combines results from several wordpress queries, so it's far from 'fast implementation'.
+But it really doesn't matter, since the results are cached with CDN anyway.

 ```php
 function ci_get_related_posts( $post_id, $related_count, $args = array() ) {